MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreplyrecipientnames-canonical-property.md

 api_type:
 - COM
 ms.assetid: f5ae6124-3e44-400f-95c2-24b19f3085b5
-description: "Contains a list of display names for recipients that are to get a reply."
+description: "Contains a list of display names for recipients that are to get a reply.
+These properties contain the display names separated by semicolons."
 ---

 # PidTagReplyRecipientNames Canonical Property